Anatomy of Flowering Plants

 (ii) General cortex [With intercellular spaces containing chloroplast and also passes running oil ducts called glandular cells]

-(iii) Endodermis is a wary layer containing barrel shaped cells with no inter cellular space and casparian strips, but contain starch [starch sheath]
+(iii) Endodermis is a waxy layer containing barrel shaped cells with no inter cellular space and casparian strips, but contain starch [starch sheath]

 - Pericycle is heterogeneous containing both parenchyma and sclerenchyma (bundle cap) exception [Cucurbita - homogeneous].
 Sclerenchymatous pericycle is also called hard bast.

 - Arrangement of Xylem and Phloem is conjoint / collateral and open